 The college offered a four-year program in the liberal arts.
 Students took courses in the social sciences, humanities, and natural sciences.
 A two-year associate degree was also offered.
 The college had no professional or advanced programs, but a program in medical technology was offered to women students.
 The science and mathematics faculty was the largest (13), followed by technical programs such as business admin & medical technology (8), English (4) history (3), languages (3), other social sciences (2), and the arts and humanities (2).

 Much of the Belknap College campus was on land and buildings that were part of the Dane Estate.
 The Coe House in Center Harbor was the women’s dorm at Belknap College.
-The Red Hill Inn was one of several buidlngs that served as men’s droms.
+The Red Hill Inn was one of several buildings that served as men’s droms.
 The Garnet Inn housed the campus dining hall.
 The campus was spread out along nearly the entire length of route 25B.
 The school found it necessary to operate a bus, which ran up and down that hill on an hourly basis so students could utilize the steep and lengthy campus.
 On November 9, 1972, one of these dorms, Harper House, burned to the ground, leaving two students injured and all 26 residents homeless.

 The fire could not have come at a worse time, because the college was having difficulties securing funding.
-The new did not have a base of older alumni who could support it.
-The absence of endowment income put pressure on trustees to cover budget gaps.
+The new did not have a base of older alumni who could support itand absence of endowment income put pressure on trustees to cover budget gaps.
 Also, because Belknap never gained accreditation, its students had difficulty obtaining federal loans, entering graduate programs, or competing for jobs.
 The financial strains eventually forced the college to close its doors at the end of the Fall 1973.
 The meteorology department packed up and moved to Linden College in Lindenville, VT, where it continues at the times of this writing.